 Ideally, masks will have 2 layers of breathable material and space for a filter.
 Masks must be washed daily after use.
 Under no circumstances should face masks be shared.

-Bandanas and scarves are NOT acceptable.
+Bandanas and scarves and "gaiters" are NOT acceptable.
 Facial shields may be worn in addition to masks, but not as an alternative.
 Masks with valves are NOT acceptable, as they are designed to protect the wearer but not those around them.